WHAT'S IT ABOUT?

 been convicted of crimes and destroy innocent lives at his own discretion?

-serious than having a dozen little ten minute flings?
+of nothing more serious than having a dozen little ten minute flings?

 I think it was the great film director, Billy Wilder, who said that in order to tell people the truth, you have to make them laugh.
 However, at this cynical point in time, it's not easy to imagine that anyone is actually still listening.
 I think all socially conscious writers believe that we can change the world, when we’re twenty, but question it as we age and jade.
 Maybe things were different in Shakespeare’s day.
 Doubtlessly, audiences walked out of Romeo and Juliet with new appreciation for their significant others, and left Richard III questioning the sanity of their kings and rulers.
 Still, without mass communication, satellite dishes, or even basic vitaphone film, how much of the globe could even the most respected philosophers and writers of the sixteenth century actually have actually influenced?
 Did native Americans living in what’s now called Alabama benefit from bits of wisdom like to thine own self be true?
 Did residents of sixteenth century Pakistan ever get to examine phrases like to be or not to be?
 Then again, if change does indeed begin at the local level, and if Shakespeare’s writings influenced the lives of a small block of European theatre patrons, then in some way, the effect must have been felt by the planet, as a whole.
 Perhaps people like Henry Hyde and Orin Hatch were in power in sixteenth century Verona, and perhaps they inspired now classic statements like What a piece of work is man, how noble in reason!

-The advent of film in the early part of the twetieth century, and television, several decades later, made it possible for an artist to convey a message to mass millions, in less time than it previously took to bake a pie.
+The advent of film in the early part of the twentieth century, and television, several decades later, made it possible for an artist to convey a message to mass millions, in less time than it previously took to bake a pie.
 Nevertheless, early movies and television programs were governed by such strict standards that social statements were seldom made and public opinion was rarely swayed about anything more important than hair styles and dance trends.
-Once in a while, a film like All Quiet on the Western Front or Mrs. Miniver would sneak in and stab audiences in the heart, and occasionally a masterpiece like Sullivan’s Travels would disguise itself as a light comedy and leave people thinking about social change.
+Once in a while, films like All Quiet on the Western Front or Mrs. Miniver would sneak in and stab audiences in the heart, and occasionally a masterpiece like Sullivan’s Travels would disguise itself as a light comedy and leave people thinking about social change.
 And of course, the early days of television gave us the Army\McCarthy hearings, and caused the downfall of one of the most notorious demagogue’s in this country’s history.
 However, even that was unintentional, and I truly believe that, if the networks had known what was going to transpire, they never would have allowed the hearings to air.

 Though music and film had a major effect on public opinion, in the sixties, episodic television still seemed indifferent to social issues, and didn’t seem to care about influencing much more than our fantasies.
 Didn’t all teenage boys long for Marcia Brady to move into the next room, and didn’t all men daydream about being stranded on an island with Tina Louise, or having Barbara Eden, in a harem outfit, ready to grant every wish and then disappear into a puff of smoke, after she served her purpose?